-Theoretical and practical aspects of assessment, diagnosis and prescription of young children with disabilities.
+Theoretical and practical aspects of assessment, diagnosis and prescription of young children (birth-age 8) with disabilities.
 Topics include identification and screening procedures; and assessment of cognitive, language, motor and social development.
-Emphasis is on infant, toddler and preschool assessment.
 Corresponding implications for educational programming are considered.

-EDUC 592 Curriculum and Methods in Early Childhood Special Education
+EDUC 592 Curriculum and Methods in Early Childhood Special Education (3 credits)